Acidophilus - A Supplement That Promotes Good Bacteria

 If you've ever had to take off work, go to a doctor, get a prescription, and load your body with yet more antibiotics for a simple yeast or bladder infection, you can see the tremendous potential of being able to prevent those kinds of infections.
 Not to mention the personal annoyances - pain, feeling as though you constantly have to urinate, etc.

 Of course, not all dietary supplements work the same on all people.
 Luckily, there are little-to-no side effects from supplementing your diet with acidophilus.
 The worst reported in most studies was a really short time period of intestinal gas that discontinued with prolonged treatment.
-If you want to add acidophilus to your diet, you might try buying 12 mg of the pill form.
-The recommended dose is 2 pills, and you should get the good bacteria back in your system pretty quickly.

 One final warning is that acidophilus is derived from ingredients including milk.
 If you are lactose intolerant, ask your doctor before supplementing your diet with acidophilus.